Kenneth-Rakentine/ENSEMBLE-VST-PLUGIN/README.md

 ## How to Use

 1. Place ENSEMBLE on an **effects/send track** or your **master bus** — it processes incoming audio, it's not an instrument.
-2. Feed audio into it — synths, guitar, vocals, samples, whatever.
+2. Feed audio into it: synths, guitar, vocals, samples, whatever.
 Play sounds one at a time and let the texture build between each.
 3. Dial in the parameters as it plays back to you.
 Start with defaults and experiment.
-4. Press **CLEAR** to wipe the buffer and start fresh whenever you want a clean slate.
+4. Press **CLEAR** to wipe the buffer and start fresh whenever you want to erase the current audio playback.

 ## Tips

 - Feed sounds in **one by one** in real time.
 Let each sound layer into the texture before adding the next.
-- **Melodic and harmonic sources** work best — pads, guitars, vocals, strings, textural samples.
+- **Melodic and harmonic sources** work best.
+Pads, guitars, vocals, strings, textural samples.
 Drums and percussion tend to produce harsh results.
 - **PERSIST** controls how long audio stays in the buffer.
 Higher values build denser, more layered textures over time.
 - **BLEND** shifts between pointillist stippling (left) and smeared bowing (right).
 Try automating it slowly.
 - **EVOLVE** controls how much the texture moves on its own.
 High values create constant internal motion without any input.
 - **DRY** mixes your original signal back in.
 Keep it low for pure texture, or bring it up for parallel processing.
-- The **12-band EQ** is great for carving out mud or taming harsh frequencies in the texture.
+- The **12-band EQ** is for carving out mud or taming harsh frequencies in the texture.
 - The **bandpass filter** (toggle on, then sweep the frequency) can isolate a specific range of the texture for focused, narrow sounds.

 ---